(I) Wise Knowledge; a way to understand knowledge

 To pass on wisdom, you impart a way of looking at the world

 Most of the wise words preserved, sleep in books and in popular memories of tradition while the simple old key to producing and of deciphering wisdom - the wise way of looking at the world - appears to be handed over mainly person to person.
-Wise ways of thinking are transmitted by means of apprenticeship and example.
+Wise ways of thinking are transmitted by means of apprenticeship, word of mouth and example.
 This is in sharp contradiction with the industrial canning and mass diffusion of standardised knowledge and mass education.

 Some wise knowledge comes back to life now and then, in people who read, listen, understand and apply the experiences and the comprehension of times past to their particular life.
 I mention "coming to life" because - while explanations can be written - understanding only becomes true as a state of mind, a living, personal insight.